billwheatley/provision-desktop/README.md

 From a directory you want to store these (ex: `~/dev/desktop-ansible/`)

-From the prescribed starting point in "Current State NOTICE), do the following as your main admin/sudo user (do not sudo the call, that is done in the script):
+From the prescribed starting point in the [Current State  Section](current-state), do the following as your main admin/sudo user (do not sudo the call, that is done in the script):

 ### dnf bootstrap